Red Foley: Death

-On September 19, 1968, Foley appeared in two Opry performances in Fort Wayne, Indiana, sponsored by the local Sheriff's Posse that included Billy Walker and 19-year-old Hank Williams, Jr., son of his long-time friend Hank Williams.
+On September 19, 1968, Foley appeared in two Opry performances in Fort Wayne, Indiana, sponsored by the Allen County Sheriff's Department. that included Billy Walker and 19-year-old Hank Williams, Jr., son of his long-time friend Hank Williams.
 Williams Jr. noted that Foley was somewhat slower than usual that day and had no appetite.
 Before the second show, according to Walker, Foley came to his dressing room and Walker shared his faith in Christ: Foley said, "Do you think God could ever forgive a sinner like me?"
 He began to tell me all the rotten things he had done in his life, and I looked him in the face and said, "Red, if God can forgive me, He can forgive you."
 I prayed with Red.
 He went out, and the last song he sang was "Peace in the Valley".
 He came over to side of the stage and said, 'Billy, I've never sung that song and feel the way I do tonight.'
-Foley suffered respiratory failure that night and died in his sleep, prompting Hank Williams, Jr. to write and record (as Luke the Drifter, Jr.) "I Was With Red Foley (The Night He Passed Away").
+Foley suffered respiratory failure that night and died in his sleep, prompting Hank Williams, Jr., to write and record (as Luke the Drifter, Jr.) "I Was with Red Foley (The Night He Passed Away").
 According to the song, which charted that November, his last words were, "I'm awful tired now, Hank.
 I've got to go to bed."
 Foley had sung "Peace in the Valley" at Hank Sr.'s funeral.
-Foley was interred in Woodlawn Memorial Park Cemetery in Nashville.
+Foley was interred in Woodlawn Memorial Park in Nashville.

 Family

 Foley had an older brother, Clarence "Cotton" Foley (1903–1988), who in 1939, along with brother Red, John Lair, and Whitey Ford, co-founded the Renfro Valley Barn Dance in Rockcastle County, Kentucky.

 Foley's first wife was Axie Pauline Cox, who died giving birth to their daughter Betty.
-Betty (1933–1990) married Bentley Cummins in 1948 and had three children: Clyde Foley Cummins, a country music performer; Charlotte Jean and Patrick Bentley.
+Betty (1933–1990) married Bentley Cummins in 1948 and had three children.
 On August 9, 1933, Foley married his second wife, Eva Alaine Overstake.
 Known during her solo career as Judy Martin, she was one of the Three Little Maids on National Barn Dance and a sister of country music songwriter Jenny Lou Carson.
-Red and Eva had three daughters: Shirley Lee (Boone), Julie Ann (Neely), and Jenny Lou (Pankratz), who recorded with their parents on Decca as the Little Foleys.

-On November 17, 1951, Eva Foley committed suicide.
+Red and Eva had three daughters.
+On November 17, 1951, Eva Foley died by suicide.

 On December 17, 1952, Foley announced in Nashville that he had secretly married his third wife, radio and TV entertainer Sally Sweet, on October 28 in Iuka, Mississippi.
 Earlier that year, he had settled out of court with Sweet's former husband, Nashville music publisher Frank B. Kelton, who had sued him in April for $100,000 for alienation of affection.

 Shirley Lee Foley married actor-singer Pat Boone in 1953.
-Their daughters are Cherry Boone, Linda Lee, Laura Gene and country and Christian music singer Debby Boone.
-She died in 2019.
+Their daughters include Cherry Boone and Debby Boone.